Associate Professor, Department of Sociology & Anthropology

 Irene Pang is a political sociologist who studies issues of labor, citizenship, and rights contestation in contemporary China and India.
 Her ongoing research examines how low-income internal migrant construction workers in Beijing and Delhi navigate relations with capital, the state, and civil society in their struggle to achieve substantive citizenship beyond its formal bureaucratic status.
 This work engages with and speaks to academic debates on precarious labor, civil society, and the dynamics of capitalism, and draws on ethnographic data collected from two years of fieldwork funded by the National Science Foundation (US), the ZEIT-Stiftung (Germany), as well as the Watson Institute and the Center for Contemporary South Asia at Brown University.

 Associate Dean, Faculty of Arts and Social Sciences

 Lisa Shapiro is Professor of Philosophy and Associate Dean, Faculty of Arts and Social Sciences.
-Her research is focused on 17th and 18th century european philosophy.
-Her current research is focused on (a) accounts of the passions and their role in perception and knowledge in the works of thinkers such as Descartes, Malebranche, Spinoza, and Hume and (b) rehabilitating the works of european women philosophers of the period.
-In the latter regard she is Principal Investigator in a SSHRC Partnership Development Grant: New Narratives in the History of Philosophy, and is very much invested in diversifying the philosophical canon.
+Her research is focused on 17th and 18th century European philosophy.
+Her current research is focused on (a) accounts of the passions and their role in perception and knowledge in the works of thinkers such as Descartes, Malebranche, Spinoza, and Hume and (b) rehabilitating the works of European women philosophers of the period.
+In the latter regard she is Principal Investigator for a SSHRC Partnership Development Grant: New Narratives in the History of Philosophy, and is very much invested in diversifying the philosophical canon.

 Rosalie L. Tung